dexie/dexie-website-old/docs/Tutorial/Dexie-Cloud.md

 Notice the `@` in `@animalId`.
 This makes it auto-generated and is totally optional but can be handy since it makes it easier to add new objects to the table.

-Note that `animals` also declares some secondary indices `name`, `age` and a [compound](/docs/Compound-Index) index of the combination of these.
-These indices are just to examplify.
+Note that `animals` also declares some secondary indices `name`, `age` and a `[name+age]` (a [compound](/docs/Compound-Index) index).
+These indices are here only to examplify.
 For this tutorial, we only need the 'name' index. _A rule of thumb here is to only declare secondary index if needed in a where- or orderBy expression.
 And don't worry - you can add or remove indices later_

 ## 3. Make it Typing-Friendly